 2. Declutter and organize your closet

 If your closet is cluttered and overwhelming, it may seem more simple for you to just go out and purchase new clothes.
 Decluttering and organizing will make it easier to see what you already have and easier to shop your closet.
+Most especially if you feel like you've been hoarding clothes.
 As you go through the decluttering process, try on everything.

 Do you like the item and enjoy wearing it?
 Does it fit properly and pair well with other items in your closet?
 Use these questions to help determine whether you should keep the piece or get rid of it.